MellowNight/MellowNight.github.io/_posts/2023-01-13-BEInjector copy.md

 This post will go over the process of making a DLL's memory mostly invisible through nested page table manipulation.

-It's called 2D injector, because if a linear address space is one-dimensional, wouldn't two memory mappings coexisting at the same address be two dimensions? lol
+It's called 2D injector, because if a linear address space is one-dimensional, wouldn't two coexisting memory mappings at the same address be two dimensions? lol

+**[SIMPLE DIAGRAM OF 2D INJECTOR HERE]**

+## Finding the right host DLL

+I will refer to the signed DLL that hosts our own manually mapped DLL as the "host dll".
+Our only two requirements for a host dll are that:

+1. The .text and .data sections of the DLL are large enough
+\
+2. The DLL is allowed to load by the the target process/game

+I plugged Overwolf's signed OWClient.dll into my injector to use as the host dll.
+Overwolf is an overlay software used on pretty much every game, so Battleye and EasyAntiCheat will gladly accept its DLLs.
+Version x.x.x has a xxxkb .text section and a xxxkb .data section.

+\
+\
+\
+\
+\
+\

+## SetWindowsHookEx - loading the host DLL

+\
+\

+We need to somehow remotely load the host DLL.
+After reversing Overwolf's DLL injection code, I found out that they use SetWindowsHookEx to call their DLL.
+Lets take a look at the SetWindowsHookEx() function on MSDN:

+*Installs an application-defined hook procedure into a hook chain ...
+SetWindowsHookEx can be used to inject a DLL into another process.*

+SetWindowsHookEx can be used to load the host DLL, but the documentation doesn't mention that it automatically calls the entry point.
+This will cause problems later down the line.
+\
+\

+Some DLLs will unload itself when the entry point is executed, if they aren't in the right process.
+You can get around this by allocating and executing a loader stub, that simply calls LoadLibrary() for the signed host DLL.
+We don't need to execute the entry point, we just need the DLL to be loaded.

+[Diagram for the DLL unload problem]

+## manually mapping our own invisible payload

-## Nested Page Table hooks - review
+### Nested Page Table hooks - review

+We are going to

 1. __writecr3() to attach to the process cr3 saved in VMCB
 2. Make a NonPagedPool copy of the target page